Allston: Culture

 Allston is home to numerous small businesses and restaurants.
 Brighton Avenue, between Packard's Corner and Allston Street, boasts various ethnic and national cuisines from around the world.
 Harvard Avenue hosts a number of furniture stores, thrift shops, and stores that offer items for resale, due to the large student body and high residential turnover.

 The section of the neighborhood that lies immediately south of the turnpike and centers on the stretch of Harvard Avenue between Commonwealth Avenue and Cambridge Street also houses many shops, bars, and restaurants.
 Recent business promotion initiatives have dubbed this area "Allston Village".
+This area is also home to a concentration of Korean American businesses and restaurants.

 Allston Christmas

-While the term is a misnomer, annually during days leading up to and following September 1, Allston, the Fenway-Kenmore area, the Longwood area, Mission Hill, and Brighton (among many others in Greater Boston) experience a period known as Allston Christmas.
+Annually, during days leading up to and following September 1, Allston, the Fenway-Kenmore area, the Longwood area, Mission Hill, and Brighton (among many others in Greater Boston) experience a period known as Allston Christmas.
 This period is referred to as such because it is the time of year when renters (many of whom are college students) move out their things so new renters (also frequently college students) can move in.

 A large number of rental agreements in Greater Boston expire on September 1, just before the Labor Day weekend, causing large numbers of tenants to move to their new quarters simultaneously.
 This synchronized mass movement also makes it difficult to rent large vehicles during the weeks surrounding September 1.
 The renters who are leaving often put their unwanted possessions out in the streets for those who may want the items, which include bedding, couches, tables, kitchenware, and clothing.
 Unsalvaged items also contribute to unusually large trash and recycling pickups scheduled around the time.